 * Download the December 2013 actionicopa.org update

-The next actionicopa.org update featuring news about participants confirmed to date and fall conference planning activities will be available here the last week of September 2013.
+The next actionicopa.org update featuring news about participants confirmed to date and conference planning activities will be available here the week of March 24th.

 TRAVEL AND ACCOMMODATIONS